jramb/claws/README.md

 Just saying it.

-Now you you can play with for example DynamoDB, it is assumed that you already created a table called `testing`:
+Now you you can play with for example DynamoDB, it is assumed that you already created a table called `my-table`:

     (ns demo.space
         (:require [claws.dynamodb :as d]))